tocchan/guildhall/sd2/assignments/a07_tbn/README.md

 - [ ] 04%: Material Instancing (ie: `Material::Clone`)
 - [ ] 04%: Material can define a color for a texture slot
 - [ ] 02%: Material can define a sampler by name ("point", "linear", "trilinear")
-- [ ] 04%: Material can define a sampler definition (support at least mip levels, min-mag-mip filters, and u-v-w wrap modes)
+- [ ] 04%: Material can define a sampler definition (min-mag-mip filters, and u-v-w wrap modes)
 - [ ] 05%: Shader Reflection - Generate a  BufferLayout for a given Constant Buffer in a Shader (requires shader bytecode)
     - [ ] 02%: Material can set uniforms by name in code;
     - [ ] 02%: Can set properties using the XML